SkyKings-Guild/Guides/guides/mining.md

 This indicates mining speed is only worth updrading if you can reach another threshold, any thing lower to your thought threshold will have no impact on your block mining speed.

-There is also a technique of insta mining in Skyblock, but it requires extremely optimzed and Maxed gear and only a few block can be insta mined, Blocks of interest to instamine and there insta mining speed are given below
+There is also a technique of insta mining in Skyblock, but it requires extremely optimized and Maxed gear and only a few block can be insta mined, Blocks of interest to instamine and there insta mining speed are given below

 - Hard Stone -> 1500 ⸕